-- V. Employees must submit a separate enrollment form for each calendar year in which they wish to participate. - VI.
+- Employees must submit a separate enrollment form for each calendar year in which they wish to participate. - VI.
 During any calendar year in which an employee participates, the credit established upon enrollment in the program will be adjusted only if the employee moves between individual and family coverage under NYSHIP during that calendar year. - VII.
-Disputes arising from this program are not subject to the grievance procedures contained in the 2015-2016 State/PEF collective bargaining agreement. - VIII.
-The program will end on December 31, 2016 unless renewed by mutual agreement of the parties.
+Disputes arising from this program are not subject to the grievance procedures contained in the 2016-2019 State/PEF collective bargaining agreement. - VIII.
+The program will end on December 31, 2019 unless renewed by mutual agreement of the parties.

-Michael Volforte Interim Director Wayne Spence President Governor's Office of Employee Relations Public Employees Federation Date: April 13, 2016 between
+Michael N. Volforte Interim Director Governor's Office of Employee Relations

+Wayne Spence President Public Employees Federation
-MEMORANDUM OF UNDERSTANDING

-THE STATE OF NEW YORK

-PUBLIC EMPLOYEES FEDERATION, AFL-CIO Concerning

-TEACHERS' PRODUCTIVITY ENHANCEMENT PROGRAM
+MEMORANDUM OF UNDERSTANDING between THE STATE OF NEW YORK and PUBLIC EMPLOYEES FEDERATION, AFL-CIO Concerning TEACHERS' PRODUCTIVITY ENHANCEMENT PROGRAM